ibm-cloud-docs/vpc/hub-spoke-configure-hub.md

 To enable a VPC as a DNS hub with the CLI, follow these steps:

 1. [Set up your CLI environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).
 1. Log in to your account with the CLI.
-After you enter the password, the system prompts which account and region that you want to use:
+After you enter the password, the system asks which account and region that you want to use:

     ```sh
     ibmcloud login --sso